• Home

 Can You Freeze Coconut Macaroons?

 As with most cookies, you can freeze coconut macaroons after baking to help them last longer.
 Before you put them in a freezer bag, let them cool completely.
-The University of Nebraska-Lincoln has some tips on which freezer bags keep your food freshest.
+The University of Nebraska-Lincoln has some tips on which freezer bags to keep your food freshest.

 Layer the cookies in the bags between foil or parchment paper to prevent them from sticking together.
 You can also wrap each cookie individually (use cling wrap).
 Store in the freezer for up to 3 months before enjoying.